 Don’t over think it.
 Page speed isn’t actually that big of a deal in terms of Google’s ranking factors.
 Good enough is, in fact, good enough.

-These are my 5 best strategies for optimizing page load speed.
+Bur for a more in-depth look at improving page speed load time, these are my 10 best strategies for optimizing page load speed.
 There are lots of others, and of course, the strategies you choose should depend on data.
 What does your analysis identify as the problems?
 Work on those first.

 Key Takeaways